Kylep342/twitter_statistics/README.md

 To run an analysis, simply modify the **instructions.yaml** file to include as many Twitter handles as you need to analyze!

-Then run `python main.py` and you've got your graphs!
+Then run `python main.py noun` and you've got your graphs!

-By default, you will get graphs of the top 25 nouns used by each twitter handle passed in the `instructions.yaml` file from their most recent 3240 tweets.
+By default, you will get graphs of the top 25 of whatever part of speech you pass at runtime used by each twitter handle passed in the `instructions.yaml` file from their most recent 3240 tweets.

 If you would like to make any custom modifications to the code, feel free to adjust which parts of speech are being filtered.